-Remember, “There are two kinds of travelers in the world: those who packed light and those who wish they had.”
+Remember, “There are two kinds of travellers in the world: those who packed light and those who wish they had.”

 Luggage will make a difference.
 Whether you prefer a backpack or a suitcase, start with lightweight, durable bags.
-You can even shop for luggage on-line these days.
+You can even shop for luggage online these days.
 Our favourite spot is ebags.
-Not only have we found their gear to be quality, they offer free Shipping over $49 + Easy Returns
+Not only have we found their gear to be quality, but they also offer free shipping over $49 + easy returns

 Top 10 Essential Things To Bring